 St. Peter’s Approach to Cancer Care

 We offer patients advanced cancer fighting options, such as immunotherapy, chemotherapy and radiation therapy using the TrueBeam linear accelerator.
 We provide patient navigators who support you and your family through your entire experience, helping you focus on your emotional and mental needs during treatment.

-While our Cancer Treatment Center provides outpatient services, our team continues to serve patients who need inpatient treatment in our oncology unit in the hospital.
+While our Cancer Care provides outpatient services, our team continues to serve patients who need inpatient treatment in our oncology unit in the hospital.